 Manito Park

 Established in 1904, Manito Park has evolved from an undeveloped recreational area with a few flower beds, picnic spots, and a zoo to one of Spokane's primary showplaces.
-Comprised of five major garden areas (the Nishinomiya Tsutakawa Japanese Garden, Duncan Garden, Rose Hill, Lilac Garden and Ferris Perennial Garden), Manito Park is listed on the National Register of Historic Places and is nationally recognized for its diverse horticultural displays.
-View A Walking Tour of Manito Park Brochure (PDF 1.2 MB) to locate your favorite gardens.
+Comprised of five major garden areas (Nishinomiya-Tsutakawa Japanese Garden, Duncan Garden, Rose Hill, Lilac Garden, and Ferris Perennial Garden), Manito Park is listed on the National Register of Historic Places and is nationally recognized for its diverse horticultural displays.
+View A Visitors Guide to Manito Park (PDF) to locate your favorite gardens.

 While many cities feature large public parks with botanical gardens, most charge an entry fee to some or all of the gardens.
-Every inch of Manito Park, from the classically designed Duncan Garden to the Japanese Garden to playgrounds and open space is free and open to the public every day of the year.
+Every inch of Manito Park, from the manicured Duncan Garden to the Japanese Garden to the playgrounds, is free and open to the public.

-The Spokane Parks and Recreation Department maintains Manito Park's 78 acres of native and cultivated landscape and 20 acres of world class botanical gardens.
-Other Manito Park features include: Mirror Pond, a favorite of those who enjoy watching ducks and other water fowl; the Park Bench Café, open in season for light meals; Loop Drive and Bridge, offering majestic views of the Rose Garden; Upper and Lower Playgrounds – a favorite gathering spot of children; and the large basalt rock office building constructed in 1912.
-A special feature of the Park is the Gaiser Conservatory, which features gorgeous orchids and other flowering plants and an extensive collection of succulents and cacti.
+The Spokane Parks and Recreation maintains Manito Park's 78 acres of native and cultivated landscape and 20 acres of world-class botanical gardens.
+Other Manito Park features include: Mirror Pond, a favorite of those who enjoy watching ducks and other water fowl; the Park Bench Café, open in season for light meals; Loop Drive and Bridge, offering majestic views of the Rose Garden; Upper and Lower Playgrounds–a favorite gathering spot of children; and the large basalt rock office building constructed in 1912.
+A special feature of the Park is the Gaiser Conservatory, which displays gorgeous orchids, other flowering plants, and an extensive collection of succulents and cacti.

 Historical Photos of Manito Park